Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Numerical results

-Having constructed and trained all components of our framework, we now evaluate its end-to-end performance, using the forecasting closed-loop time-stepper in Eq.~\eqref{eq:lift_ROMev_rest} for long-horizon forecasting.
-In particular, we quantify the prediction accuracy via the relative $L_1$, $L_2$ and $L_\infty$ errors, $e^{1,(c)}_k,\ e^{2,(c)}_k,\ e^{\infty,(c)}_k$ in Eq.~\eqref{eq:ForcastErr} between the ``ground truth" densities $x^{(c)}(t_k)$ and the predicted ones $\hat{x}^{(c)}(t_k)$ for the $c$, unseen in training, cases--of different initial conditions--included in the testing set $X_{ts}$ across $k$ time steps.
-Table~\ref{tab:errors} provides a summary of the relative errors $e^{1,(c)}_k,\ e^{2,(c)}_k,\ e^{\infty,(c)}_k$ for all four ROMs, including the median and the 10-90 percentiles, \emph{overall} cases and time steps of the testing set.
+\paragraph{Recursive/Closed-loop} Predictions Having constructed and trained all components of our framework, we evaluated its end-to-end performance in the ambient--density profile--space.
+While the ROMs were trained in an open-loop setting, we assess them in the practical closed-loop setting (see Eq.~\eqref{eq:lift_ROMev_rest}), where only the first $w$ observations are supplied and all subsequent predictions are generated autoregressively.
+For LSTM models, we consider the best-performing model from the 50 training runs.
+We quantify the prediction accuracy via the relative $L_1$, $L_2$, and $L_\infty$ errors, $e^{1,(c)}_k,\ e^{2,(c)}_k,\ e^{\infty,(c)}_k$ in Eq.~\eqref{eq:ForcastErr}, computed between the ``ground-truth" density profiles $x^{(c)}(t_k)$ and the predicted/reconstructed ones $\hat{x}^{(c)}(t_k)$ for the $C$, unseen in training, cases (of different initial conditions) included in the testing set $X_{ts}$ across time steps $k$.

-As shown in Table~\ref{tab:errors}, the prediction accuracy of the closed-loop time stepper with the use of MVAR models outperforms the one with LSTMs, demonstrating robust generalization with tighter 10-90 percentile ranges.
-In addition, while MVARs with shorter lag demonstrate slightly higher approximation accuracy, LSTMs significantly improve with higher lags, albeit remaining inferior to MVARs.
-We hereby note that, considering the baseline 5-10\% $L_2$ relative error of POD reconstruction (see Fig.~\ref{fig:PODrecon}), the $L_2$ errors are 3-10 times higher for the end-to-end closed-loop framework, underscoring the compounding effect of autoregressive prediction.

-To highlight the robust performance of the proposed closed-loop time-stepping framework over time, we further depict the relative $L_2$ and $L_\infty$ errors, $e^{2,(c)}_k,\ e^{\infty,(c)}_k$ in time, across the multiple cases of different, unseen initial conditions in Figs.~\ref{fig:MVARs_Errors} and \ref{fig:LSTM_Errors} for MVARs and LSTMs, respectively.
-In particular, Figs.~\ref{fig:MVARs_Errors},\ref{fig:LSTM_Errors} show the average relative errors $e^{2,(c)}_k,\ e^{\infty,(c)}_k$ and their 10-90 percentile ranges, over the $c=10$ cases considered, across time steps $k=1,\ldots,1100$.

-Figures \ref{fig:MVARs_Errors}a,b) depict the results obtained with the MVAR(4) and MVAR(9) models, respectively, both indicating that, in spite of the long-time prediction, the relative error remains bounded in values below 30\%; 5-10\% is the baseline error of POD reconstruction in Fig.~\ref{fig:PODrecon}.
-In addition, the tight 10-90 percentile ranges indicate good generalization.
-Although both models exhibit comparable error profiles, the MVAR(4) model demonstrates slightly improved accuracy while using fewer parameters, as also reported in Table~\ref{tab:errors}.

-Similar bounded results are reported in Fig.~\ref{fig:LSTM_Errors} (a,b), depicting the employment of LSTM(4) and LSTM(9) models for long-time predictions.

-As expected by the results in Table~\ref{tab:errors}, the use of LSTMs provides less accurate predictions in comparison to MVARs.
-However, LSTMs provide tighter 10-90 percentile ranges towards the end of time integration, indicating a more robust behavior in comparison to MVARs.
-In addition, as also reported in Table~\ref{tab:errors}, a wider lag window makes the scheme with LSTMs more accurate, while that of MVARs less accurate.
-Nevertheless, when comparing across model classes, the MVAR(4) model achieves slightly lower relative errors overall, while also requiring significantly fewer trainable parameters and hyperparameters.
-This makes MVAR(4) not only more accurate in this setting but also more computationally efficient.